 Using hashtags on YouTube creates an added way for viewers to find content.
 It allows creators to classify their videos based on their branding (e.g., #UnderArmour) and highly-searched terms (e.g., #fashiontips).

 At the same time, it also functions as a tool to categorize content (e.g., music genre, cuisine types, etc.) and creation of communities through branded hashtags (e.g., Nike’s #YouCanDoIt) and trending campaigns (e.g., #MeToo movement).

 What is a hashtag?

-Hashtags were first used and popularized by the microblogging platform, Twitter.
+Hashtags were first used and popularized by Twitter.
 Formed by a word and phrases preceded by the pound (#) sign, hashtags are clickable and act as an alternative search and categorization function.
 They show users related content or conversations that are tagged by specific hashtags.

 How to add YouTube hashtags to your video?